concept-not-found/shroud/README.md

 ## Shroud is a runtime object manipulation library for Java

 ## Motivation
-Stop writing brain dead dumb delegation code and remix objects with minimal code.
+Stop writing brain dead delegation code and remix objects with minimal code.

 ## Features